FernandoWelzel/Odyssey/README.md

         [ ] Encoder and decoder
         [ ] TMR
     [ ] RISC-V ISA
+    [ ] OpenSource EDA tools
+        [ ] Simulation
+            [ ] Icarus Verilog
+        [ ] Synthesis
+            [ ] Yosis
+        [ ] P&R

 [ ] Decision phase
     [ ] # bits
     [ ] Size of register file
     [ ] Number of instructions
         [ ] Which instructions

+Tools and project organization:
+    - I would like the project to be well organized with everything that I have learned until the moment.
+I believe it would be in my interest if I tried to make the project compatible with Open source EDA tools.
+The problem is that I don't know which tools to use really.
+So to start it I would need to learn which tools to use.
+I believe I should do that before starting the project.
+    - Maybe it would be wise to set everything up in a docker container for things to be organized.
+    - Another question is if REALLY be using SystemVerilog for this project (since I'm starting to hate it)

 # Study